graphcore-research/tessellate-ipu/README.md

 ```
 NOTE: `main` can be replaced by any tag (`v0.1`, ...) or commit hash in order to install a specific version.

+## What's in there?

+The repository contains various pieces of IPU JAX research code, some specific to projects, some more generic:

+* [Tile API](jax_ipu_research/tile/README.md): basic API on how to directly call IPU vertex in JAX;
+* [Popops](...): how to build `popops` expression directly from JAX;
+* [DFT](...): code specific to DFT project;

+Despite being research code, we still aim at having decent unit test coverage to allow others to reuse it.

 ## Example

 To complete!